jplhomer/superflare/packages/superflare/docs/models/getting-started.md

 title: Intro to Models
 ---

-D1 Models are a representation of the database schema defined in D1.
-They are used to represent the structure of database objects and the relationships between other database objects.
+Models are a handy way to interact with your [D1 database](https://developers.cloudflare.com/d1/).
+They provide a layer of abstraction between your database and your application, allowing you to define relationships between models, and to easily query for data.

 D1 tables are created using native SQLlite migrations: